Top 5 mistakes investors make in a market sell-off

 But stocks that undergo wrenching losses often do so for fundamental reasons, and the possibility they still have further to fall is considerable.
 This practice of buying into a down-trending market is known as “trying to catch a falling knife”.
 Profiting from short-term trading is a lot more difficult in practice than it seems.

 Instead, try this: Know that, in times of market uncertainty, you don’t have to go at it alone.
-E*TRADE and Morgan Stanley have educational resources plus thought leadership and commentary on the latest market happenings.
+E*TRADE from Morgan Stanley and Morgan Stanley have educational resources plus thought leadership and commentary on the latest market happenings.
 Or consider talking to a professional who can go through your portfolio with you and help you understand how to proceed, based on your time horizon and risk tolerance.

 4. Holding on to losers